Template Best Practices

 Always follow the naming conventions for the software that the template is made for.

-Example, if the template is for ClickHouse, the service and template name should be named ClickHouse
+Example, if the template is for ClickHouse, the service and template name should be named ClickHouse with a capital C and H, since that is how the brand name is spelled.

-For anything else, such as custom software, use capital case and avoid using special characters or dashes, space-delimited is the way to go.
+• Avoid using special characters or dashes, space-delimited is the way to go.

 Environment Variables